About me

 The schools I attended were Wellsford Primary, Papatoetoe West Primary, Papatoetoe Intermediate (now Kedgley Intermediate), Papatoetoe High School, and the Regular Force Cadet School (Waiouru), where I sat and passed School Certificate and University Entrance.

-From 1967 to 1969 I attended Canterbury University on a NZ Army sponsored public service study award and gained a B.Sc in Geography.
-I attended Christchurch Teachers College (secondary division) in 1970 and was awarded a Diploma in Teaching.
-In 1977 I completed a postgraduate Diploma in Education at Massey University and a Master of Letters in Creative Writing in 2009 through Central Queensland University, Australia.
+I attended Canterbury University on a NZ Army sponsored public service study award and gained a B.Sc in Geography.
+I also attended Christchurch Teachers College (secondary division) and was awarded a Diploma in Teaching.
+I completed a postgraduate Diploma in Education at Massey University and a Master of Letters in Creative Writing in 2009 through Central Queensland University, Australia.

 My working life has centered on teaching and adult education through learning and development in the workplace.
-After leaving the NZ Army in 1985, where I held positions as a Teacher, Education Officer, Chief Instructor, and Training Manager, I spent 18 months at the State Services Commission as a Senior Advisory Officer in the Training and Development Branch.
-From 1987 I have been self-employed as a training and development consultant.
-Since the September 4, 2010 Canterbury earthquake, I have been working as the back-up Training Manager for the Earthquake Commission.
+After leaving the NZ Army, where I held positions as a Teacher, Education Officer, Chief Instructor, and Training Manager, I spent 18 months at the State Services Commission in the Training and Development Branch.
+Following this, I was a self-employed learning and development consultant.
+For seven years, following the September 4, 2010 Canterbury earthquake, I worked as a Training Manager for the Earthquake Commission.
+I am currently a Product Manager for Careerforce, an Industry Training Organisation (ITO) for New Zealand's health and wellbeing sectors.

 After hours

-As well as writing, I enjoy watching cricket and rugby (and chastising referees), partaking of good food and wine in the company of friends, gardening, and travelling to new places.
+As well as writing, I enjoy watching cricket and rugby (and chastising referees), partaking of good food and wine in the company of friends, gardening, and travelling to new and familiar places.
+More recently, I have developed an interest in digital art and composing digital paintings that interpret poetic imagery.

 Search This Blog